maxim2525/ubuntu_ios_calendar_icon/README.md

 1. install https://www.icloud.com/calendar/ as an app and create a shortcut/place it in the dock
-2. download the script, place it in a folder and run it. it should generate a ios_calendar_.png file
+2. download the script, place it in a folder and run it. it should generate a ios_calendar.png file
 3. go to ~/.local/share/applications and find the calendar .desktop file and open it with an editor
-4. replace the Icon=xy with the file location of the ios_calendar_.png file
+4. replace the location in the line which starts with "Icon=" with the file location of the ios_calendar.png file